-“Composed and level-headed.” – The Legal 500 (2019)
+“Composed and level-headed.” – The Legal 500 (2018)

 “He is a very diligent and precise lawyer.” – The Legal 500 (2017)

 He is a Grade-4 prosecutor and is regularly instructed by a number of prosecuting authorities, such as the CPS (including the Department of Rural, Health and Welfare), HMRC, Central Fraud Group North, the Health & Safety Executive, the Department for Business, Innovation & Skills and the Environment Agency.
 Simon also specialises in confiscation proceedings and is instructed by the Proceeds of Crime Unit.